mahadirz/CarND-Path-Planning-Project/README.md

 * Car does not have collisions.
 * The car stays in its lane, except for the time between changing lanes.
 * The car is able to change lanes

+### Suggestions to Make Your Project Stand Out!

+The path planner is able to optimize lane changing through the cost calculation of lane speed.
+It will only change the lane if it can optimize its speed towards the goal.

 ### Reflection